 Best for grown-ups: Add-on experiences worth splashing out on include cage snorkelling, diving with sharks, scuba diving, and the glass-bottom boat ride.
 Behind-the-scenes aquarium tours are also available.

-Where: Next to Burj Al Arab and Jumeirah Beach Hotel (Wild Wadi) and at Atlantis The Palm (Aquaventure).
+Where: Opposite Burj Al Arab and close to Jumeirah Beach Hotel and the Madinat Jumierah resorts

-Best for adults: Wipeout FlowRider at Wild Wadi is the first of its kind on the planet.
+Best for adults: Wipeout FlowRider was the first of its kind on the planet.
 It shoots out over seven tonnes of water per second across a moulded foam structure to produce a powerful and realistic wave effect that’s perfect for body-boarding or knee-boarding.